Your Definitive Guide To Modern & Professional Procurement Reports

 **click to enlarge**

-- Number of suppliers: This KPI tracks the level of dependency you have towards your suppliers over a particular time frame.
+- The number of suppliers: This KPI tracks the level of dependency you have towards your suppliers over a particular time frame.
 Relying on too few suppliers and failing to diversify your sources can cultivate a significant risk of dependency.
-On the contrary, too many suppliers can reduce the possibilities of valuable discounts.
-This priceless metric will help you decide on the optimum number of suppliers for your business.
+On the contrary, too many can reduce the possibility of valuable discounts.
+This priceless metric will help you decide on the optimum number of providers for your organization.

 **click to enlarge**

-With a mix of metrics and KPIs based on elements such as defect rates and delivery times, all geared towards offering valuable information on the performance of single suppliers as well as overall supplier performance, this is one procurement report that your business definitely needs.
+With a mix of metrics and KPIs based on elements such as defect rates and delivery times, all geared towards offering valuable information on the performance of single suppliers as well as overall, this is one dashboard that your business definitely needs.
 Distributors are one of the crucial parts of the procurement strategy, and you have to measure each part of your relationship and contract such as the defect rate, suppliers’ availability, load time, etc. Let’s take a closer look at these invaluable KPIs.

-- Supplier availability: This supplier-facing KPI measures your suppliers’ capacity and ability to respond to urgent demand consistently.
-In an age where consumer purchasing habits are constantly changing in response to the growing number of buying channels, it’s never been more critical to ensure that your suppliers are available to cope with fluctuating volumes of orders and requests.
-And the supplier availability will help you do just that.
+- Availability: This KPI measures your suppliers’ capacity and ability to respond to urgent demand consistently.
+In an age where consumer purchasing habits are constantly changing in response to the growing number of buying channels, it’s never been more critical to ensure that your distributors are available to cope with fluctuating volumes of orders and requests.
+And this KPI will help you do just that.

-- Lead time: The lead time assists in quantifying the total time it takes to fulfil an order.
+- Lead time: The lead time assists in quantifying the total time it takes to fulfill an order.
 The concept of this insight is to reduce the lead time as much as you possibly can while maintaining an exceptional level of quality.
-The data pulled from this metric will steer you on the right path.

 **click to enlarge**